 Failures are undoubtedly the most useful lessons for entrepreneurs.
 Looking back, I believe I can be of help to future entrepreneurs.
 Here are some valuable lessons that I learned from my failures and other startups to keep you going.

 I have observed that many entrepreneurs, I included, start with inadequate capital.
-I’m aware that some businesses might not be capital intensives, say a dental firm, but most are.
+I’m aware that some businesses might not be capital intensives, say a dental firm , but most are (though dental firms may get financial consulting services from someone like Eide Bailly to help them out).
 Capital plays a huge role in the success or failure of a startup.
 When someone approaches me for advice on starting a business, I tell them that they should not compromise on capital.
 Having adequate capital assures you that the business.

 Any entrepreneur often starts their journey with big dreams.
 As much as positivity is the stimulus of any entrepreneurial journey, you have to be real – and this means that you should embrace the fact that things could go awry.
 Therefore, any business needs to have a contingency plan for the dark days.
 For instance, you might not be open to the possibility of establishing a line of credit from your bank, but it can be invaluable when you hit a bump along the way.